-Dr. Jasmine Luzum’s (formerly Talameh) research focuses on the improvement of pharmacologic outcomes and reduction of racial disparities in patients with cardiovascular disease, especially heart failure.
+The goal of Dr. Jasmine Luzum’s (formerly Talameh) research is to improve cardiovascular medication outcomes and disparities.
 She uses a variety of clinical & translational research approaches, with an emphasis on pharmacogenomics.
 Her research has been funded by the most prestigious sponsors, published in top journals, and presented at major conferences.

 U-M Pharmacy Professor Jasmine Luzum Named Rising Star

 Dr. Jasmine Luzum was named a Rising Star by her alma mater, the University of Pittsburgh School of Pharmacy.

 - 2023 PhD student Shana Littleton was selected for the Bouchet Honor Society, Rackham